anil-ganti/CC-climate-tech/README.md

 ### Day 9: Adaptation, Resilience, Geoengineering
 Given that we are seeing effects of climate change today, there is a growing space of climate resilience / adaptation technologies.

-## Other assignments planned
-1. Find an engineering / scientist role at a climate-tech start-up that you're interested in and present the job requisition.
-How would you get there from here today?
-2. Students will make a LinkedIn, sign up for ClimateBase, WorkOnClimate and make a mock career plan
-3. Climate-adjacent technology sectors.
-Students will look at adjacent technology sectors, evaluate their potential impact on climate tech.
-Examples include advanced materials, space-based earth observation, autonomous vehicles, biotech, etc.

 ## External Resources
 [Nat Bullard's global climate trends in 2023 in 200 slides](https://www.nathanielbullard.com/presentations])